-- ELSA electrode We have internally developed a patented technology for electrodes used in silicon metal furnaces, which we have sold to several major silicon producers globally.
+- 105. ELSA electrode We have internally developed a patented technology for electrodes used in silicon metal furnaces, which we have sold to several major silicon producers globally.
 This technology, known as the ELSA electrode technology, improves energy efficiency in the production process of silicon metal and significantly reduces iron contamination.
 It enables us to run our furnaces with fewer stoppages, minimizing the consumption of power, which is one of the largest cost components in the smelting process.
 The ELSA electrode technology and related know how is unique and has no proven alternative worldwide.
-The ELSA electrode is a key technology in running high capacity silicon furnaces (the size and capacity of silicon furnaces is limited by the size of its electrodes, and the ELSA technology allows us to reduce this bottleneck), improving our productivity and lowering our unit cost. - Solar Grade Silicon Ferroglobe's solar grade silicon involves the production of upgraded metallurgical grade (UMG) type solar grade silicon metal with a purity above 99.9999% through a new, potentially cost effective, electrometallurgical purification process in place of the traditional chemical process for the production of solar grade polycrystalline silicon, which tends to be costly and involves high energy consumption and potential environmental hazards.
+The ELSA electrode is a key technology in running high capacity silicon furnaces (the size and capacity of silicon furnaces is limited by the size of its electrodes, and the ELSA technology allows us to reduce this bottleneck), improving our productivity and lowering our unit cost. - 106.
+Solar Grade Silicon Ferroglobe's solar grade silicon involves the production of upgraded metallurgical grade (UMG) type solar grade silicon metal with a purity above 99.9999% through a new, potentially cost effective, electrometallurgical purification process in place of the traditional chemical process for the production of solar grade polycrystalline silicon, which tends to be costly and involves high energy consumption and potential environmental hazards.
 The new technology, developed by Ferroglobe at its research and development facilities, aims to reduce the costs and energy consumption associated with the production of solar grade silicon.
 We have commenced production of such UMG solar grade silicon through this new process at a prototype factory.
 The construction of a larger greenfield facility is currently on stand-by until better conditions in the solar grade silicon market can be valued.
-In 2016, we entered into an agreement with Aurinka providing for the formation and operation of a joint venture for the purpose of producing upgraded metallurgical grade (UMG) solar silicon.
-See " Research and Development (R&D) Solar grade silicon" below.
+In 2016, we entered into an agreement with Aurinka Photovoltaic Group, SL, providing for the formation and operation of a joint venture for the purpose of producing upgraded metallurgical grade (UMG) solar silicon.
+On July 11, 2019, the parties terminated the joint venture by mutual agreement.
+See "Item 7.B - Related Party Transactions - Aurinka and the Solar JV", below.